grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 		* "I wish I could all cans like this.
 I hate it when a can falls over in the Gnat and rolls forward where I can't get it."
 	* No, cuz they can stack more cans in the hold of a ship
 * [ ] Maybe in some battle situation, they can use 3D thinking to outwit some smart enemy who is limited to 2D thinking. (ala kahn in star trek 2)
+* [ ] They use dead reckoning to navigate, and have to correct their location with celestial sitings at night.
 * [ ] long slow chase scene akin to O'Brian books. they run until the batteries run out and they have to surface. on the surface they are saved from being seen by a fog bank (so they are just as, if not more, blind above water as below)
 	* It would be nice to make this the _first_ story because it has all the elements of The Enemy Below.
 It's archetypal for a submarine story, and at the same time can introduce all styles and characters you want to use.